claudioc/jingo/README.md

 - Can include IFRAMEs in the document (es: embed a Google Drive document)
 - Can use custom CSS and JavaScript scripts
 - White list for authorization on page reading and writing
-- Detects unwritten pages (will appear in red)
+- Detects unwritten pages (which will appear in red)
 - Automatically push to a remote
 - Mobile friendly (based on Bootstrap 3.x)
 - Quite configurable, but also works out of the box